An Introduction to Power-Only USB Type C Connectors

 |USB Type-C 1.2||15 W||5 V||3 A|

 A standard USB Type C connector houses 16 data transfer pins, 4 power pins, and 4 ground pins for a total of 24 pins.
-With up to 100 W of power capability, USB Type C is now a viable option for many applications needing significant quantities of power and can replace a standard dc power connector even when data transfer is not required.
+Now with up to 240 W of power capability, USB Type C is a viable option for many applications needing significant quantities of power and can replace a standard dc power connector even when data transfer is not required.

 The largest benefit of using USB as a method of power delivery is standardization.
 USB connectors have become ubiquitous and the transition to Type C is quickly gaining momentum.
-Many new phones and mobile devices are already shipping with USB Type C, plus there is an increasing likelihood that the EU will move to adopt the Type C connector as the charging standard for all devices in the future.
+Many new phones and mobile devices are already shipping with USB Type C, plus the EU has moved to adopt the Type C connector as the charging standard for all mobile devices by the end of 2024 and laptops by 2026.
 The promised convenience of utilizing a single, off-the-shelf cable type for many different products is extremely enticing to an end-user.
 From an OEM standpoint, these connectors, both power only and data+power, are easy to find with a very stable supply chain as the standardization guarantees a certain level of interoperability.
 The standard also ensures easy design integration and Type C has a much smaller footprint than many barrel connectors.
 Finally, USB Type C connectors are robust with a rating of 10,000 mating cycles, ensuring a long and useful life.

-Because of the benefits listed above, CUI Devices has developed a power-only USB Type C receptacle for designs where charging or power delivery is the sole function.
-CUI Devices’ power-only USB Type C receptacle removes the 16 data transfer pins and 2 of the ground pins, leaving only 4 power pins and 2 ground pins.
+Because of the benefits listed above, CUI Devices has developed power-only USB Type C receptacles for designs where charging or power delivery is the sole function.
+CUI Devices’ 60 W power-only USB Type C receptacles remove the 16 data transfer pins and 2 of the ground pins, leaving only 4 power pins and 2 ground pins.

 While USB Type C connectors are extremely useful in a wide range of scenarios, there are times that dedicated power delivery options are still a practical solution.
-For example, with a hard limit of 100 W, Type C will simply not work in cases where more power is necessary.
+For example, with a hard limit of 240 W, Type C will simply not work in cases where more power is necessary.
+However, the enhanced 240 W limit introduced with USB PD 3.1 opens even more possibilities for Type C power connections.
 In other instances, a different footprint or connector size might be needed due to particular design constraints.
 Ultimately, when a more custom solution is needed, a USB Type C connector could be limited by its standardized footprint, size, and specifications.
 For more information on when other power connectors can still be the best solution, read CUI Devices’ blog on selecting a dc power connector.

 USB Type C connectors and the Power Delivery standard have opened a new way to look at power management and transmission.
 While not the end-all solution, its high-power capabilities and global standardization makes it an excellent option to consider for many different products.
-When only power delivery is needed, CUI Devices’ power-only USB Type C connector is an intriguing solution for engineers due to its lower cost and simplified design integration.
+When only power delivery is needed, CUI Devices’ power-only USB Type C connectors are an intriguing solution for engineers due to their lower cost and simplified design integration.

-CUI Devices currently offers a 60 W power-only USB Type C receptacle with a maximum 3 A current rating and 20 Vdc voltage rating.
-A 100 W version is in development and will be available soon that boasts the full 5 A current rating and 20 Vdc voltage rating supported by USB Type C connectors.
+CUI Devices currently offers horizontal or vertical 60 W power-only USB Type C receptacles with a maximum 3 A current rating and 20 Vdc voltage rating.